DragonSenses/complete-ecommerce-store/journey.md

 ### `ProductList` componenet

 We want to be able to show the products we fetched so we will create a `ProductList` component.
+We should put it inside the `components` folder.

+Note: `compenents/ui` is where we put components that are re-usable.
+Whereas everything else will fall inside `components`.

 `ecommerce-store\components\ProductList.tsx`
 ```tsx